-This feature lets you program the system to unlock either the driver's door or all doors on the first press of the UNLOCK button on the RKE transmitter.
+This feature lets you program the system to unlock either the driver's door or all doors on the first push of the UNLOCK button on the RKE transmitter.
+To change the current setting, refer to "Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.